programminghistorian/ph-submissions/lessons/json-and-jq.md

 ...
 ```

-### Basic data analysis

-It is also possible to do some basic data analysis with jq.
+### Grouping and Counting

+Often times, your JSON will be structured based one type of entity (say, artworks from the Rijksmuseum API, or Tweets from the Twitter API) when you, the researcher, may be more interested in collecting information about a related, but secondary entity, like an artist, a Twitter hashtag, or a Twitter user.
+In this section, we will use jq to extract a table of information about Twitter _users_ from the tweet-based JSON, as well as grouping and counting tweet _hashtags_.

 For the previous examples, we have only needed to consider each tweet individually.
 By default, jq will look at one JSON object at a time when parsing a file; consequently, it can _stream_ very large files without having to load the entire set in to memory.

-However, for some questions we _do_ need to have access to every JSON object in a file.
+However, we _do_ need to have access to every JSON object in a file.
 This is where we want to use "Slurp" (or the `-s` flag on command-line jq).
 "Slurp" tells jq to read every line of the input JSON lines and treat the entire group as one huge array of objects.